kbowden1800/bouncing-box/README.md

 ### TODO 1: Learn how to move the box

-The HTML for our box has already been created for us:
+Within the `index.html` file, find the HTML for our box which has already been created for us:

     <body class="board">
       <div class="box">?</div>
     </body>

-Find the CSS that styles the box and change the following properties:
+Now find the CSS that styles the box and change the following properties:

 - `left`
 - `top`